Incubating digital arts and cultural entrepreneurship

 Thank you to our partners and supporters

 When our @1860 Winnipeg Arts collective started as a pilot arts incubator program in late 2021, we never thought we’d still be going almost four years later.
 We love to explore different aspects of the arts together with our partners and we can’t do it without support.
+From the flooding of our facility in June 2022, to the loss of almost everything we ever created, we didn’t give up and our partners and supporters were always there for us.
 We extend our heartfelt gratitude to our generous partners, sponsors and supporters who have come on board since.
-Thank you all for making our @1860 Winnipeg Arts collective and its digital arts and entrepreneurship projects possible.
+Thank you all for making our @1860 Winnipeg Arts collective, the Arts Borups Corners Program and its digital arts and entrepreneurship projects possible.